-Things to Do in MKE This Winter
+Things to Do in MKE This Winter (2024–25 Update)

+Make your winter trip to Milwaukee magical by visiting all the best attractions to see in the colder months.
 As the seasons change, MKE becomes a winter wonderland!
 Temperatures can go below freezing, so there’s no doubt you’ll need a big coat and a warm drink in hand while exploring Milwaukee.

 If you are traveling to the city around Christmas, the Christmas Light Tour from City Tours MKE is a wonderful experience for the whole family!
 This cheerful tour includes 3D glasses to make the sightseeing experience even more special.

-Our guide will show you some great things to do in MKE this winter.
+Our guide will show you some great things to do in MKE this winter (2024–2025).

 Milwaukee Winter Farmers Market entrance sign and Christmas tree